 Cenotaphs (Chatri) of Ramgarh

 The wealthy merchants sometimes exercised agency in the face of unjust royal demands, even before the arrival of EIC.
 Ramgarh is one such story where excessive taxation led to the decline of Churu.
-The story dates back to 1791 when wealthy Poddars were the main wool merchant of Churu.
-When local Thakur raised taxes on wool to solve his own financial difficulties, Poddars protested and then shifted across the border to Jaipur.
+The story dates back to 1791 when wealthy Poddars were the main wool merchants of Churu.
+When local Thakur raised taxes on wool to solve his financial difficulties, Poddars protested and then shifted across the border to Jaipur.
 They named their new village ‘Sethon ka Ramgarh’, to differentiate it from many other Ramgarh in India!

 Even today, ‘Poddar hai ki’ (are you a Poddar?) remains a popular taunt when somebody tries to be too big for his boots.